2022 World Track and Field Championships: Day-by-day guide to the women's events at Oregon22

 The women’s 1500m will feature a very speedy international field, with Kenya’s Faith Kipyegon expected to lead the way.
 Kipyegon is the two-time reigning Olympic champion and 2017 world champion in this event, but she’ll be looking to reclaim her world title after finishing as runner-up in 2019 (behind Sifan Hassan).

-The U.S. will be represented by 2022 U.S. champion Sinclaire Johnson (Longwood, Florida), Cory McGee (Pass Christian, Mississippi) and Elle St. Pierre (Montgomery, Vermont).
-Johnson, who competed collegiately for Oklahoma State, is entered in her first global championship, while McGee and St. Piette both competed at last summer’s Tokyo Olympics.
+The U.S. will be represented in the final by 2022 U.S. champion Sinclaire Johnson (Longwood, Florida) and Cory McGee (Pass Christian, Mississippi).
+Elle St. Pierre (Montgomery, Vermont) didn’t make it out of the semifinal round.

 Other Oregon22 events to keep tabs on on Monday:

-Note: UPDATE: Chase Ealey makes history as first American woman to win shot put world title